-6. The local nature of Defendants’ business is also evident from Mr. O’Grady’s public Facebook posts.
+6. The local nature of the Defendants’ business is also evident from Mr. O’Grady’s public Facebook posts.
 Notice of Exhibits, Exhibit 11.
-For example, this one from Mary 27th is a clear example of Defendants’ “roam towing” activities and how he “prey[s]” on people in Gainesville:
+For example, this one from Mary 27th is a clear example of Defendants’ “roam towing” activities and how he “pray[s]” on people in Gainesville:

-Stephen O’Grady We prey upon the ignorant and selfish, and do this city a great service lest it be preyed upon by immoral deviants like you–Stephen O’Grady, Ultimate Towing
+Stephen O’Grady We prey upon the ignorant and selfish, and do this city an excellent service lest it is preyed upon by immoral deviants like you–Stephen O’Grady, Ultimate Towing

 III.
 MEMORANDUM OF LAW

-As discussed below, Plaintiff is not exempt from overtime under the FLSA pursuant to the Motor Carrier Act Exemption because: 1) the tow trucks Defendants operate weigh less than 10,000 pounds and 2) Defendants did not have an interstate business.
-Also, Defendants’ claim that estoppel precludes Plaintiff’s claims is completely without merit.
-Finally, Defendants’ arguments regarding willfulness and a good faith defense are unavailing.
+As discussed below, Plaintiff is not exempt from overtime under the FLSA according to the Motor Carrier Act Exemption because 1) the tow trucks Defendants operate weigh less than 10,000 pounds, and 2) Defendants did not have an interstate business.
+Also, the Defendants’ claim that estoppel precludes Plaintiff’s claims is entirely without merit.
+Finally, the Defendants’ arguments regarding willfulness and a good faith defense are unavailing.

 A. Plaintiff is Not Exempt from Overtime Under the FLSA Per the Motor Carrier Act Exemption.